Skip to main content

 Suitable for most routine business scenarios.

-- Implementation: Start a timer (setInterval polling) within the application.
+• Implementation: Start a timer within the app (setInterval polling).

-- Strategy: For example, trigger a check process once every day at 2:00 AM.
+• Strategy: For example, trigger a check process every day at 2:00 AM.

-- The application periodically accesses the backend via HTTP(S).
+1. The app periodically accesses the backend via HTTP(S).

-- If the download is successful and verified, reboot the device during business idle time.
+3. If download succeeds and verifies, restart the device during business idle periods.

-Suitable for urgent patches or targeted upgrades for specific devices.
+Suitable for urgent fixes or targeted upgrades for specific devices.

-- Implementation: Use MQTT long connections or scan a QR code.
+• Implementation: Use MQTT long connection or QR code scanning.

 Progress Monitoring and File Limits